jiechuanjiang/pytorch_DGN/Starcraft/README.md

 Due to the limitation of computing resource, the previous methods ATOC and DGN are tested on toy tasks.
-We perform the two methods on SMAC tasks and decrease the sight range (9) to make the original tasks more difficult.
+We provide more practical implementation of the two methods and perform them on SMAC tasks.
+To investigate the effectiveness of communication, we decrease the sight range (9) to make the original tasks more difficult.
 In 25m we set the sight range as 3 and 4, and in 10m_vs_11m, we set the  sight range as 4.
 In these tasks, agents could only communicate with the agents in its sight range (get_visibility_matrix() in SAMC).

 ## DGN